kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 $ simulate_deployment
 ```

-While going through the getting started guid, feel free to explore the
+While going through the getting started guide, feel free to explore the
 functionality by updating the source code, building and deploying new versions.